awsdocs/amazon-rekognition-custom-labels-developer-guide/doc_source/cd-manifest-files-object-detection.md

 1. Save the file\.
 You can use the extension `.manifest`, but it is not required\.

 1. Create a dataset using the file that you just created\.
-For more information, see [To create a dataset using an SageMaker Ground Truth format manifest file \(console\)](cd-manifest-files.md#create-dataset-procedure-manifest-file)\.
+For more information, see [To create a dataset using a SageMaker Ground Truth format manifest file \(console\)](cd-manifest-files.md#create-dataset-procedure-manifest-file)\.

-## Object Bounding Box JSON Lines<a name="cd-manifest-object-localization-json"></a>
+## Object bounding Box JSON lines<a name="cd-manifest-object-localization-json"></a>

 In this section, we show you how to create a JSON line for a single image\.
 The following image shows bounding boxes around Amazon Echo and Amazon Echo Dot devices\.